sab6263/Vibe-Coding-Hackathon/Vibe-Coded_Personal_UX_Web_Profile_PRD.md

 ## Short Pitch

-Based on the hackathon guide provided, here are a few options for a Short Pitch you can use for your PRD tool.

-You can choose the one that best fits the specific "vibe" or focus of your project.
-Option 1: The Direct & Functional Pitch (Recommended)

-"A data-driven personal website and digital portfolio for a UX professional, built by customizing the 'Academic Pages' GitHub template.
+A data-driven personal website and digital portfolio for a UX professional, built by customizing the 'Academic Pages' GitHub template.
 This web application transforms a standard academic layout into a personalized brand experience, featuring a fully accessible, tri-modal CV (text, visual, audio) and interactive project case studies.
 The goal is to deploy a live, professional digital presence using AI-assisted 'Vibe Coding' techniques.

 ## Problem